sebastianesch/project-portfolio/docs/EXERCISE.md

 account).

 You can also login to CF via the command line, following the same procedure.
-Enter `cf login --sso -a <CF API URL>` into the terminal an press enter.
-Click on the link in the "Temporary Authentication Code ( Get one at <CF API URL> ):" message, copy the passcode and paste it into the terminal and press enter.
+Enter `cf login --sso -a <CF API URL>` into the terminal and press enter.
+Click on the link in the "Temporary Authentication Code ( Get one at http://login.\<CF Region\>.hana.ondemand.com/passcode ):" message, copy the passcode and paste it into the terminal and press enter.

-When you are logged in to CF, you will see the information to which Cloud Foundry Organisatin and Space you are connected.
+When you are logged in to CF, you will see the information to which Cloud Foundry Organisation and Space you are connected.

 ```